-Alcohol affects many people differently; some report stimulant effects and some report depressant effects while drinking alcohol.
-This is due to how alcohol alters neurotransmitters’ levels in the brain, including both “excitatory” and “inhibitory” neurotransmitters that cause stimulant and depressant effects.
+Alcohol affects many people differently; some report stimulant effects, and some report depressant effects while drinking alcohol.
+This is because alcohol alters neurotransmitters’ levels in the brain, including “excitatory” and “inhibitory” neurotransmitters that cause stimulant and depressant effects.

 Alcohol is officially classified as a depressant drug because it slows down brain function and neural activity.
 Alcohol drinking can overstimulate GABA (gamma-Aminobutyric acid) pathways.
 GABA is an inhibitory neurotransmitter that reduces energy levels and slows down the central nervous system.

 GABA also plays a role in memory, which is why alcohol drinking can cause memory loss.
 Common depressant effects of alcohol include sedative effects and drowsiness.
 In high concentrations, adverse depressant effects of alcohol include unconsciousness, coma, and even death.

 Stimulants and depressants both alter your nervous system and brain function.
 However, they affect them in opposite ways.

 Stimulants excite your nervous system.
 They may heighten your blood pressure and heart rate.
 They may also give you more energy.
 However, in large doses, stimulants can lead to insomnia and make you feel jittery and impulsive.17

 Examples of stimulants include caffeine, prescription amphetamines, and cocaine.

 Depressants, on the other hand, slow you down by reducing your heart rate and pressure.
 Depressants may help you feel more relaxed.
 On the extreme end, they can sedate you.18